-- A voter must be a representative of a PWG Member Organization. - Votes are counted on an organization basis.
+- A voter must be a representative of a PWG Member Organization in good standing. - Each PWG Member Organization may cast only one vote.
+Votes are counted on an organization basis. - At times it may become necessary to conduct a vote on internal WG matters.
+If so, eEligibility is determined by an organization attending two of the previous four face-to-face meetings or, or two of the previous four conference calls.
+It is the responsibility of the WG Secretary to maintain the list of eligible voters. - With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
+This is done on a case-by-case basis and is intended to address those individuals or companies who have made significant, on going contributions to the group-but have not been able to attend the required number of meetings.
+In no case may a representative of a non-member company be conferred voting rights by the action of a working group.

-- At times it may become necessary to conduct a vote on internal WG matters.
-If so, eligibility is determined by an organization attending two of the previous four face-to-face meetings, or two of the previous four conference calls.
-It is the responsibility of the Secretary to maintain the list of eligible voters. - With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
-This is done on a case-by-case basis and is intended to address those individuals or companies who have made significant, ongoing contributions to the group but have not been able to attend the required number of meetings.
-In no case may a representative of a non-member company be conferred voting rights by the action of a working group. - A Working Group Chair may declare that a sufficient quorum does not exist for voting purposes if at least 50% of potential voting members are not present during the vote. - Voting is not a requirement for declaring rough consensus, unless specifically requested by a member with voting rights.
+- A Working Group Chair may declare that a sufficient quorum does not exist for voting purposes if at least 50% of potential voting members are not present during the vote. - Voting is not a requirement for declaring rough consensus, unless specifically requested by a member with voting rights.